Should You Shower Before Or After An Infrared Sauna Session? (Important)

 After a shower, we want to scrutinize what products we put on our body.
 Lotions can contain all kinds of unwanted chemicals.
 Even products with preservatives and fragrances can impact your skin and body.

 You will want to switch to a natural deodorant that does not contain aluminum.
 Most deodorants and antiperspirants on the market contain aluminum.
 Research shows that aluminum in deodorants can absorb into your skin and build up in your body.
 This decreases lymph flow and the detox of this heavy metal.
 Women especially experience this change in lymph flow that is further complicated by wearing bras.
-Although not directly published, many in the scientific community think that this may contribute to breast problems and
+Although not directly published, many in the scientific community think that this may contribute to breast problems and breast cancer.

 Aluminum also “plays a major role in the pathogenesis of Alzheimer's disease”, according to peer-reviewed research published in the Journal of Environmental Geochemistry and Health.
 Until we learn more- I say it’s better to be safe than sorry.